Arcewirz/Arcewirz/README.md

 - 👋 Hi, I’m @Arcewirz
+- 📖 Student of Applied Mathematics.
-- 👀 I’m interested in data science and basically every programming langunage.
-Feeling pretty strong in python.
+- 👀 I’m interested in Data Science, Python and any common part of the two.
-- 🌱 I’m currently learning robotic process automation in C# and front to end web developement with flask, js, html and css.
-- 💞️ I’m looking to collaborate on any creative and factual python projects.
-Any programming language if advanced knowledge isn't required.
-- 📫 You can contact here on github.
-Feel free to introduce me with cool projects!
+- 🌱 I’m currently doing some weirds stuff like reading whole Python documentation, and AoC.

 <!---
 Arcewirz/Arcewirz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.